-With iVocabulary on your Mac you collect your vocabulary on your desktop Mac and upload them to iVocabulary on your iPhone, iPad or iPod touch to take them with you.
+With iVocabulary on your Mac you can collect, manage and learn your vocabulary on your desktop and sync them via iCloud or Dropbox to iVocabulary on your iPhone, iPad or iPod touch to learn while you’re on the way.

-- Organize your vocabulary in vocabulary books, chapters and lessons.
+- Organize your vocabulary in books, chapters and lessons.

-- All devices are kept in synch via iCloud.
+- All devices are kept in synch via iCloud or Dropbox.

 - Record audio and add an image to your vocabulary.